 It sounds simple enough, right?
 But the truth is, the PPC tools most search marketers depend on for keyword research, keyword grouping and negative keyword discovery are riddled with shortcomings that make adhering to PPC search engine best practices difficult and time-consuming.
 As a search marketer, you have probably used:

-- Free, third-party keyword tools like Keyword Discovery for keyword suggestion.
+- Free, third-party keyword tools for keyword suggestion.
 These tools provide limited numbers of keywords based on popularity, not relevance to your business.
 They're built for one-time use and won't help you aggregate public and private data for an expansive keyword database.

 - Microsoft Excel for keyword organization.
 Spreadsheets were created for accountants, not search marketers.
 Keyword grouping has to be done manually in Excel, making for a long and annoying process.